 - Missed opportunities to find the best fit – By relying solely on employee referrals, companies may miss out on finding the best fit for the job from a larger pool of potential candidates.

 One caveat if you are a candidate: If you have not yet submitted your resume directly to a company or if you first learn about a position from a recruiter, we do not recommend asking for an internal referral without disclosing that to the recruiter first.
 This would be seen as a breach of trust or integrity, will be notified to the employer, and could affect your relationship with the recruiter.
 Instead, let the recruiter know that you have potential referral options.
 The recruiter will be pleased that you know someone there who can vouch for you and will support this effort, given that it’s done after the recruiter has confirmed that they have submitted your resume to the employer.

 Are you more likely to get hired using a recruiter?

 The short answer is yes.
-Using a recruiter can increase your chances of getting hired for a job, as they provide valuable insight into the recruitment process and are often connected to exclusive job openings that may not be available through other channels.
+Using a recruiter can increase your chances of getting hired for a job, as they provide valuable insight into the recruitment process, are often connected to exclusive job openings that may not be available through other channels, and have a great idea of the market demand in areas like Austin.
 Recruiters typically specialize in particular industries or sectors and can help you prepare your resume and provide tips on how to stand out during interviews.
 Additionally, they offer advice on salary negotiation and how to make the most of your job offer.
 Ultimately, recruiters can act as another set of eyes that review and recommend candidates who fit both the company’s needs and culture.